 Note: The EWPC expired, and was no longer available to employers for taxable years beginning after December 31, 2017.
 However, as discussed below, certain unused (i.e., carried over) EWPC previously granted to personal income or corporate excise taxpayers are still available to be claimed against corporate excise or personal income tax incurred during tax years up until the period beginning on January 1, 2023.

-The EWPC may be available for personal income and corporate excise taxpayers in Massachusetts.
+The EWPC was available to certain employers that were personal income and corporate excise taxpayers in Massachusetts.

-The goal of the EWPC is to provide businesses with 200 or fewer employees with a greater opportunity to implement these wellness programs.
-The credit is equal to 25% of the costs associated with implementing a “certified wellness program.”
+The goal of the EWPC was to provide businesses with 200 or fewer employees with a greater opportunity to implement wellness programs.
+The credit was equal to 25% of the costs incurred by employers (both personal income and corporate excise taxpayers) that were associated with implementing a “certified wellness program.”

 Business wellness programs have resulted in:

-To qualify, for the credit an employer must submit an application to the Department of Public Health (DPH):
+In order to qualify for the credit, employers were required to submit an application to the Department of Public Health (DPH), which:

-- Providing an estimated budget and applicable taxpayer identification number.
+- Provided an estimated budget and applicable taxpayer identification number

-If approved, the DPH will issue a certificate with the dollar amount of credit awarded.
-The taxpayer will have to provide this certificate when claiming the credit on a tax return.
+If approved, the DPH issued a certificate with the dollar amount of credit awarded.
+The taxpayer must provide this certificate when claiming the credit on a tax return.
 A taxpayer can’t claim more than $10,000 of the EWPC in one tax year.

 Maximum Excise, Carryover, and Cap